-What differentiates the Arc’teryx FL-365 from the harnesses below?
-The “Warp Strength Technology”—essentially a piece of webbing teased apart vertically across the lower back—spreads the load out across the entire waist belt and provides a great amount of comfort without bulky padding.
-We think Arc’teryx does this better, and with less material, than any other company.
-And just about everything else on the FL-365 is picture perfect: the gear loops are big but not obtrusive, the leg loops are comfortable and stretchy enough to fit an assortment of bodies, the rear elastic releases with a hook for quick bathroom breaks, and the haul loop and ice clipper slots allow for versatility.
-For serious climbers who spend a ton of time in their harness, we think the high performance FL-365 is well worth it.
+For the steep price of $145, you could buy multiple Black Diamond Momentum harnesses that will keep you just as safe.
+But for those who get out a lot, it’s hard to beat the overall comfort and quality of the C-Quence.
+Just about everything about this harness is picture perfect: the gear loops are big but not obtrusive, the leg loops are contoured to hold your weight comfortably, the rear elastic releases with a hook for quick bathroom breaks, and the haul loop and ice clipper slots add versatility.
+For serious climbers who spend a ton of time in their harness, we think the high-performance C-Quence is well worth it.

 Best Budget Climbing Harness